Board of Directors & Chair Members

 Committees: Ex officio on Communications, Membership, Speakers, Nominations (Chair)

-Jermyn is the Interim President for the Canadian Club of Calgary after serving as a Vice President and the Communications Committee Chair (4 years) He is a young business professional focusing on accounting and communications who is passionate about increasing community & political engagement.
+Jermyn is the President for the Canadian Club of Calgary after serving as the Interim President, Vice President and the Communications Committee Chair (4 years).
+He is a young business professional focusing on accounting and communications who is passionate about increasing community & political engagement.
 He is an active community volunteer; Jermyn has been either a member or volunteered with numerous political campaigns and community & non-profit organizations.
-Jermyn serves as the Vice-President on the board of the Canadian Club Calgary and on the boards of the Marda Loop Justice Film Festival and Federation of Calgary Communities, which represents 20,000 local volunteers.
+Jermyn serves as the President on the board of the Canadian Club Calgary and on the boards of the Marda Loop Justice Film Festival and Federation of Calgary Communities, which represents 20,000 local volunteers.
 He is also a member of the Calgary Public Library Foundation Champions Council, Students’ Association of Mount Royal University Board Advisory Committee & Rotary District 5360 Communications Committee.
-He is a past board member of Variety Alberta, Société Macdonald-Cartier Society and Students Association of Mount Royal University & volunteers with various community organizations including Startup Calgary, Shaw Charity Classic, MSBCA Calgary & United Way Calgary.
+He is a past board member of Variety Alberta, Société Macdonald-Cartier Society and Students Association of Mount Royal University & volunteers with various community organizations including Startup Calgary, Shaw Charity Classic & United Way Calgary.

 His previous experience includes working at both the federal & provincial (Alberta) levels of governments, in addition to the private and non-profit sectors in accounting, administration, communications and marketing related roles.